 1. Orchids (Orchidaceae)

-Orchids are beautiful flowering plants and while they can be a bit difficult to care for, there are some species that are easier to care for than others.
-Orchids thrive in the humid environments of bathrooms and they are potted in mulch, not in actual soil, and they should not be overwatered.
-Avoid placing near a shower or too close to a sink that gets splashing.
+Orchids thrive in the humid environments of bathrooms, and they are potted in mulch, not in actual soil, because they hate to be overwatered.
+Avoid placing one near a shower or too close to a sink that gets splashed.
 Otherwise, orchids can be a great choice for your bathroom.

-2. Neon pothos (Epipremnum aureum)
+2. Neon Pothos (Epipremnum aureum)

 The neon pothos is a beautiful vining plant that has a neon green color.
-All pothos are very easy to care for and they do well in a variety of lighting and watering conditions.
+All pothos are very easy to care for, and they do well in a variety of lighting and watering conditions.
 The neon pothos doesn’t need a window and can do well in the bathroom humidity as well.
-Keep it in a draining pot and to water it, you can soak the soil once per week and less frequently in the winter.

-3. Golden pothos (Epipremnum aureum)
+3. Golden Pothos (Epipremnum aureum)

 The golden pothos is another popular pothos that is great for bathrooms.
 It’s a darker green than the neon pothos and has light green or white variegation in it.
 The “golden” colors of this variety will come out better in more light, but either way, this is still a good choice for bathroom spaces.

-4. Spider plant (Chlorophytumcomosum)
+4. Spider Plant (Chlorophytumcomosum)

 Spider plants are one you will find on many lists (like this list of plants for the bedroom) because they’re just not fussy plants at all.
 They are forgiving of different lighting options, can do well in low light, and will not shrivel immediately if you forget to water.